EfthimiosVlahos/Alzheimers-Generative-DL-Project/README.md

 Drawing inspiration from studies like those of Gupta et al. and Segler et al., which emphasize the effectiveness of LSTM RNNs in drug discovery and molecular generation, our project focuses on β-secretase 1 (BACE-1), a critical protein in Alzheimer’s disease progression.
 By integrating advanced LSTM and GRU neural networks, we aim to accelerate the generation of potential inhibitors for BACE-1, thereby contributing to the fight against Alzheimer's disease.

 # Model Overview
-We implemented three models from scratch:
+I implemented three models from scratch:
 - **Baseline Model (Model A)**: Consists of an LSTM layer and a dropout layer.
 It serves as a foundation for comparison and further model development.
 - **Novel Model (Model B)**: A hybrid model combining GRU and LSTM layers to explore their efficacy in molecular generation.
 - **Advanced Model (Model C)**: A complex LSTM-only model with enhanced depth.